 Special pizza with fresh figs, Niman Ranch bacon, and gorgonzola cream.
 This is a riff on a particular style of pizza I really like: the salty/sweet/cheesy type.
 I make versions myself on Ultimate Pizza Night.
 This one had a soft sweetness to it, dominated by the fresh figs (I usually use dried ones myself).
 But it was quite nice.
 The bacon had a serious smoky richness.
 It was more pancetta or lardons, certainly not crispy bacon.

-This is my favorite Milo & Olive pizza yet.
+One of my favorite Milo & Olive pizzas.
 The balsamic added a nice bit of sweetness to the cheese.
 The egg richness, and the ham salty goodness.

 I was eagerly watching the dough guys to see how they shape their pies.
 My wife and I make our own Ultimate Pizza at home and the dough handling is one of the areas that we need to improve on.